Buyer Fit Snapshot

 The combination of factory-floor observations and the way we keep materials, print, and glue programs synchronized keeps each packaging cost comparison focused on the smartest per-unit spend instead of the lowest headline price.
 I keep telling teams that unless the comparison includes run-in costs, they are only telling half the story, and they eventually nod (sometimes grudgingly, but still nod).
 Honestly, I think coaxing procurement to look beyond the $0.42 line item is the same as convincing my teenager to fold laundry, but the payoff beats a clean room any day.

 During a client walk-through on the Atlanta run deck, VP Paul Hernandez and I demonstrated how running the same branded art across matched flute and C/K flute netted a $0.18 savings per unit over a 5,000-piece order, while also trimming void fill by 2,500 cubic inches—a practical example procurement could bring to the table.
+For smaller programs, we’ve quoted $2.50-$4.00 per unit at 500 MOQ for a digitally printed rigid mailer with aqueous coating, compared with $0.62-$0.79 per unit at 10,000 MOQ for a standard RSC shipper.
 I remember pausing by the mezzanine railing to show the forklift footage and saying, “This is not a guess; this is math married to what the plant actually produces.”

 That type of information transforms into a narrative that quantifies savings across transport (30 fewer pallets per truck), storage (300 fewer pallet positions across the quarter), damage mitigation (drop-test performance improved 20%), and elevated brand perception through custom-printed boxes, giving a board-ready packaging cost comparison with measurable ROI.
-Sometimes I slip in that freight reduction story just to remind buyers that pallets don’t dance themselves onto trucks—there’s real labor and lift time saved.
+In one export program, switching from 32 ECT single wall to 44 ECT double wall reduced compression failures by 14% on the route from Ho Chi Minh City to Rotterdam, which is the kind of number that makes procurement lean forward instead of checking email.

 Too many teams stop at headline unit prices, but CFOs and brand leads care about packaging cost comparison scenarios that include the inbound freight from our Savannah supplier, the print changeover time at our Chicago pressroom, and the QA pass rate from our team that flags any deviation over 3% in board weight.
 I keep waving that QA sheet in meetings until someone asks for a breakdown—I’m not proud, but it works every time.